pozz94/BandcampRemainingCopiesExtension/README.md

 - First download it and unpack it.

-- Then you go to about:debugging from the search bar.
+- Then go to about:debugging from the search bar.

 - Click on _Load Temporary Add-on_.